cnunciato/fun-with-jenkins/README.md

 }
 ```

-Assuming you have Jenkins running locally (e.g., under `docker-compose` as above), you can run script manually by setting a few required environment variables, replacing `JENKINS_PASSWORD` with the one in your `docker-compose` logs:
+Assuming you have Jenkins running locally (e.g., under `docker-compose` as described), you can run the script manually by setting a few environment variables, replacing `JENKINS_PASSWORD` with the one in your `docker-compose` logs:

 ```bash
 export JENKINS_USERNAME="admin"